proalvo/timestamps/README.md

 # Timestamps
 **Generate timestamps for YouTube live streams while you are streaming.
-Once you finish your live stream, just copy & paste the timestamps to description of your Youtube stream.**
+Once you finish your live stream, just copy & paste the timestamps to description of your YouTube video.**

 You can use Elgato Stream Deck, Bitfocus Companion and H2R Graphics to automate your workflow.
-For example, create lower third with H2R Graphics which name is e.g. "Men's semifinal, heat 1".
-Then you create a button in Companion, which triggers the lower third and creation of the new timestamp.
+For example, create lower third with H2R Graphics which name is e.g. "Men's semifinal, heat 1" (I have been using for sports events).
+Then you create a button in Companion which triggers the lower third and creation of the new timestamp.
 This way you create automagically timestamps for your stream.

 ## Pros
 - Very lightweigth application